IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-00-get-started.md

 You'll build and enhance a simple application based on a connected-car automotive scenario in which you track vehicle locations and speeds (and other variables).

-Although the underlying Streams Processing Language (SPL) code is always accessible, this course requires no programming and does not describe the syntax and other features of SPL.
+Although the underlying Streams Processing Language (SPL) code is always accessible, this tutorial requires no programming and does not describe the syntax and other features of SPL.

 ## Learning Objectives
-This course shows you:
+This tutorial shows you:

 -   The basics of stream computing, the fundamental concepts of IBM Streams, and the IBM Streams runtime environment